 Tradeoffs like those extend to the expectations Martinez set with Kenwright and fans.
 If he consolidates the gains Everton made under Moyes, he will be a success, but some will see that as a failure.
 There’s no shame in Everton finishing in the top six, and most Evertonians would accept another two or three top-six finishes.
 But Martinez wants to take Everton to the next level, and the tangible markers forward progress are either trophies or Champions League qualification.
 Will he construct a squad good and deep enough to win Everton’s first trophy since 1995 and join Europe’s elite at the same time?

 Martinez’s move to Everton is a two-sided gamble, and winning such a bet requires more than luck.
-He must work hard, show genuine managerial acumen and be politically savvy in order to sustain Everton’s current position.
+He must work hard, show genuine managerial acumen and be a politically savvy operator in order to sustain Everton’s current position.
 He’ll need all that and more to improve what Moyes built and join the Premier League elite.
 Martinez’s great task is to figure out exactly what that “more” is.

 Copying the approach that got him to this point is a dangerous strategy.
 Martinez must adapt to a new reality, and he doesn’t have much time to do so.
 He has a one-year grace period on that four-year deal.
 If Everton isn’t showing signs of tangible forward progress by the halfway point of year two, don’t expect Martinez to spend all four years at Everton and take charge of one of the game’s super-clubs after that.
 Unlike suits, life and soccer don’t always move in straight lines.